Why Windows Software Installation Takes Too Long and Fails

 The install program says NOT RESPONDING.
 This is another good indication that something is not right.
 It is usually accompanied by a lack of hard drive activity.

 The progress bar is not moving.
-Most installation programs have a status or progress bar to let you know how far along the installation is.
-I this has not moved in a while the install may have failed.
+Most installation programs have a status or progress bar to let you know how far along the installation is remaining and if it has not moved in a while the install may have failed.

 The install is prompting you for information.
 Some installation programs will prompt you for information at some point where you least expect it.
 It will not proceed until you have given it an answer.
 The problem here is that the box asking the question might be hidden behind the main install screen where you cannot see it.
 Simultaneously pressing the tab and Alt key will allow you to switch to this hidden screen.